-The one-year Advanced Hematology Fellowship at Mayo Clinic in Rochester, Minnesota, is designed for physicians who have completed an accredited Hematology fellowship and who are planning a career in one of five specialty areas:
+The one-year Advanced Hematology Fellowship at Mayo Clinic in Rochester, Minnesota, is designed for physicians who have completed an accredited hematology fellowship and who are planning a career in one of five specialty areas:

-- Acute leukemia and chronic myeloid disorders
+- Myeloid disorders (acute leukemia and chronic myeloid disorders including bone marrow failure syndromes/CHIP)

 - Coagulation disorders